Paidwork App

 Withdraw Options and Minimum Payout

-Once your balance reaches $10, you can request a payout and choose PayPal, Payoneer, or a direct bank transfer.
+When your balance reaches the minimum payout (often shown as $10), you can request a withdrawal and select a payment method such as PayPal, Payoneer, or a direct bank transfer.

 | Payment Method | Minimum Withdrawal | Processing Time | Notes |